Skip to main content

 X-Dakota-Event-IDUnique event identifier (use for idempotency)

-X-Dakota-Event-TypeThe type of event (e.g., transaction.completed)
+X-Dakota-Event-TypeThe type of event (e.g., transaction.auto.updated)

 X-Dakota-Delivery-AttemptCurrent attempt number (1-10)